together for nature

-We hope to gather together a team of energetic people to articulate at all levels what you feel about the destruction of nature.
+We have gathered together a team of energetic people to articulate at all levels what you feel about the destruction of nature.
 People with a passion and a spark who aren’t afraid to stand up and be counted.
-To get a place at the table where the deals are done and nature is ignored and shafted.
+To demand a seat at the table where the deals are done and nature is ignored and shafted.

 For history shows us that when big business and agriculture cosy up to politicians and legislators nature gets left out in the cold.
 We want to cosy up too.
 We want in on the decisions that affect nature because when nature gets affected so do we.
 As nature disappears so too does our future.

-But show us support and give us a mandate and we’ll turn it into a reality.
+Show us support and give us a mandate and we’ll turn it into real results for nature.

 When we set up The Bee Sanctuary of Ireland that too was a naive wishful crazy idea but we’re still here and going from strength to strength.

 We love a challenge almost as much as we love nature.